 Working from home, though many people like to believe it will be glorious, can actually be a really difficult challenge to overcome.

 At home, there are plenty of distractions!
-It can take some time getting used to the brand new work environment.
+It can take some time to get used to the brand new work environment.
 The good news is, it gets easier with time and there are many things you can do to avoid distractions working from home.